mattdistefano/scss-training/readme.md

 # WSECU SCSS Lunch & Learn training

+## What's in this repo?

+SCSS training materials and code samples.

 ## What is SCSS?

 SCSS is a toolset used to enhance CSS development by providing a CSS-like DSL that includes many more programming constructs than pure CSS supports, while still being able to compile down to pure CSS.
 SCSS incorporates some useful CSS-specific enhancements like selector nesting and inheritance, along with more traditional programming features like variables, loops, conditionals, and functions.